vadymlos/test_cases_as_a_code/README.md

 1. Open launches in JSFiller project.
 2. Click on your previous uploaded result.
 3. Click 'Close launch'(for creating test case).
+4. Open launch in Allure testOps, copy 'Allure id' test case and paste into annotation `@AllureId` in Idea.
-4. Click on your test and see details.
+5. Click on your test and see details.

 ![image Arch-Test](./assets/images/test_case_from_code.png)